The 33 Best Things to Do in Acadia National Park

 14. Take Boat Cruise, Acadia National Park

-Two cruise ships in the middle of the ocean in front of rocky cliffs and trees in Acadia National Park
+Two small boats in the middle of the ocean in front of rocky cliffs and trees in Acadia National Park

 Another way to get out on the water is to take one of the local boat tours.
 Acadia National Park is home to plentiful marine and birdlife, and, of course, the scenery is spectacular.